 I enjoy your newsletter and have been on the mail list for a few years.

-I would like to share my 0-Gauge layout in the attached PDF with your subscribers.
+I would like to share my O Gauge track layout in the attached PDF with your subscribers.
 The PDF includes as-built track plan and progress photos.

 My design philosophy was ease of access for construction and operation; ability to run multiple long trains; yard operations not interfering with mainline trains; and some interesting operational scenarios.

 As seen in the progress photos the Joliet and Western is now ready for wiring, then permanent affixing the track, followed by landscaping.

 I have received comments from other model railroad forums, that the Joliet & Western maybe one of the largest privately owned Lionel FasTrack model railroads that those forum members have seen.
 And I would like to share the J&W with your list members.

 If you have any questions, feel free to ask.

 Construction began in earnest 14 months ago with platform erection, but collecting and stockpiling of track, rolling stock, accessories, wiring, buildings, landscape supplies began 9 years ago with a Lionel Starter Set gift: “Neil Young’s Greendale Theme Train”.

 I have been a savvy purchaser of FasTrack, having maintain the FasTrack Vendor’s Price List in the Yahoo Fastrack Group, thereby had a thorough knowledge of competitive pricing and shipping policies of a dozen online vendors.